Friend09/copilot_practice_material/demo/advanced/demo4_custom_instructions.md

 For enterprise-grade customization:

-1. **"Set up custom instructions for our Django REST API development team"**
+1. **"Set up custom instructions for our web scraping and data extraction team"**
-2. **"Create domain-specific instructions for IoT device management systems"**
+2. **"Create domain-specific instructions for social media monitoring systems"**
-3. **"Implement custom instructions for cloud-native microservices architecture"**
+3. **"Implement custom instructions for competitive intelligence automation"**
-4. **"Configure instructions for machine learning model deployment pipelines"**
+4. **"Configure instructions for content aggregation and curation platforms"**
-5. **"Set up instructions for blockchain and cryptocurrency applications"**
+5. **"Set up instructions for market research and sentiment analysis tools"**
-6. **"Create instructions for real-time gaming and simulation systems"**
+6. **"Create instructions for real-time news and event monitoring systems"**
-7. **"Implement instructions for enterprise security and compliance systems"**
+7. **"Implement instructions for price comparison and e-commerce analytics"**
-8. **"Configure instructions for data engineering and analytics platforms"**
+8. **"Configure instructions for SEO and digital marketing automation"**
-9. **"Set up instructions for mobile app development with React Native"**
+9. **"Set up instructions for API integration and data pipeline development"**
-10. **"Create instructions for DevOps automation and infrastructure management"**
+10. **"Create instructions for automated testing and quality assurance systems"**

 ---